top of page

 RESTORATION CONTINUES...

 Initiated in 2020, the overall Grimm-Schultz Farmstead restoration plan was to begin with the Main House in Phase 1 to create a comfortable living space as well as a community resource.
-Once accomplished, although we continue to maintain and refine the Main House, we would then move to the outbuildings within the historic district.
+While we continue to maintain and refine the Main House, we have moved to the outbuildings within the historic district.

-Phase 2 would be to restore and renovate the 4 outbuildings when funds were available to extend the life and purpose of these structures.
+Phase 2 will restore and renovate the 4 outbuildings when funds are available to extend the life and purpose of these structures.
 In each outbuilding, there would be specific issues to address that would require architectural and construction consultation.
 The first objective was to stabilize any deterioration of the stone structure.

-This would involve cleaning, analysis, stone insertion, patching, etc. by expertly trained stonemasons using traditional techniques.
-The second consideration would be to retain the building’s purpose as an agricultural resource.
-This might involve some demolition of non-original additions, an intensive cleaning of the exterior and interior, and replacement of like materials.
+This involves cleaning, analysis, stone insertion, patching, etc. by expertly trained stonemasons using traditional techniques and materials.
+The second consideration would be to retain the building's purpose.
+The might involve some demolition of non-original additions, an intensive cleaning of the exterior and interior, and replacement of like materials.

-Currently in 2022, we are working on the Wash House and the Corn Crib, fronted by the unique stone Dog House.
-So that you might share in the progress, here are some simple before and after photos.
+In 2023, we worked on the Wash House and Corn Crib, fronted by the unique stone Dog House.
+Below are some simple before and after photos.
+We also reroofed a large portion of the steel roof over the Wash House in late 2023.
 (Admittedly, the blue skies in July really add some zest!)

 BEFORE Corn Crib.j[eg.jpeg